whotookzakum/bapharia.com/src/routes/[[lang]]/guides/combat.md

 When your weapon is unsheathed, your jump height is reduced and you cannot sprint until you sheathe your weapon.
 Your weapon can be sheathed by pressing the interact key, summoning a mount, or by initiating sprinting.

+There is a [Bandai developers conference talk](https://www.youtube.com/watch?v=YFBdHjE2ek4) that briefly explains enemy AI, such as action decision trees.

 ## Skills
 Skills can be unlocked by leveling up.
 Learn more about skills on the [classes](/classes) page.